madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 ### Without Default Value

 We can also just set the argument name without defining the value.
-This way, the value of the argument will be empty when not provided in the build command.
+This way, the value of the argument will be empty if not provided in the build command.
 ```Dockerfile
 # create argument without default value
 ARG GO_VERSION